 Watch me sign up for a hosting account with free domain name

 In this video below, I’ll show you the exact settings I choose when signing up for a new hosting account so you can get the most affordable package.
+Follow along by clicking this signup link and pressing play below.

 Step 2: Setup WordPress

-That’s it!
+If you followed my steps above, that’s it!
 You officially have a domain name and a hosting account!
 You are ready to install WordPress…

 If you used the instructions above to sign up for a Bluehost account, you’ll automatically be directed to login to your account to access your Control Panel.
 You should see this page: